Division of Female Pelvic Medicine & Reconstructive Surgery (Urogynecology)

 About Our Work

 The clinical program is based in the Integrated Pelvic Health Program and Prentice Women's Hospital the Obstetrics and Gynecology pavilion of Northwestern Memorial Hospital, which is the primary teaching affiliate of Northwestern University Feinberg School of Medicine.
 Our diverse patient population and comprehensive approach to women’s care provides the opportunity to provide the best in clinical care.
-Our Integrated Pelvic Health Program brings together a multispecialty approach to pelvic floor disorders in one location.
-It is an interdisciplinary initiative amongst the departments of Obstetrics & Gynecology, Urology, Surgery, Physical Medicine Rehabilitation and Physical Therapy & Human Movement Sciences.
-Clinical and surgical care includes treatment of urinary incontinence, anal incontinence, urinary (bladder and ureteral) and rectal fistulas, pelvic organ prolapse, congenital anomalies/neovagina creation, postpartum perineal issues and colorectal pelvic floor dysfunction involving a complex referral patient population.
+Our Integrated Pelvic Health Program brings together a multispectral approach to pelvic floor disorders in one location.
+Clinical and surgical care includes treatment of urinary incontinence, anal incontinence, urinary (bladder and ureteral) and rectal fistulas, pelvic organ prolapse, congenital anomalies/neovagina creation, postpartum perineal issues, and colorectal pelvic floor dysfunction involving a complex referral patient population.
 There is also a strong emphasis on research and collaboration with other clinical and basic science departments.